-In a landmark study undertaken between 1984 and 2004, Wharton Professor Philip Tetlock showed that the average expert was only slightly better at predicting the future than a layperson using random guesswork.
+In a landmark study undertaken between 1984 and 2004, Wharton Professor Philip Tetlock showed that the average expert’s ability to predict the future was only slightly better than a layperson using random guesswork.
 His latest project, which began in 2011, has since shown that there are some people with real, demonstrable foresight.
 These are often ordinary people who have an extraordinary ability to predict the future with a degree of accuracy significantly greater than the average.
-In his book Superforecasting: The Art & Science of Prediction, co-authored with Dan Gardner, Tetlock identifies how you can improve your accuracy of future predictions and become a superforecaster.
+In his book Superforecasting: The Art & Science of Prediction, co-authored with Dan Gardner, Tetlock identifies how you can improve your ability to predict the future and become a superforecaster.

 Paul Kalanithi, M.D., was a neurosurgeon and writer.
 He graduated from Stanford University in 2000 with a B.A. and M.A. in English Literature and a B.A. in Human Biology.
 He earned an M.Phil in History and Philosophy of Science and Medicine from the University of Cambridge before attending medical school.
 In 2007, Paul graduated cum laude from the Yale School of Medicine.
 He returned to Stanford for residency training in Neurological Surgery and a postdoctoral fellowship in neuroscience.
 In 2013 he was diagnosed with stage IV lung cancer, though continued to work, completing his neurosurgery residency in 2014.
 He also authored the book When Breath Becomes Air, which detailed his journey through treatment and eventually his death in March 2015.
 He is survived by his wife Lucy and their daughter Cady.